Arnold Sommerfeld: Göttingen

 In October 1893, Sommerfeld went to the University of Göttingen, which was the center of mathematics in Germany.
-There, he became assistant to Theodor Liebisch, at the Mineralogical Institute, through a fortunate personal contact – Liebisch had been a professor at the University of Königsberg and a friend of the Sommerfeld family.
+There, he became an assistant to Theodor Liebisch at the Mineralogical Institute, through a fortunate personal contact—Liebisch had been a professor at the University of Königsberg and a friend of the Sommerfeld family.

 In September 1894, Sommerfeld became Felix Klein's assistant, which included taking comprehensive notes during Klein's lectures and writing them up for the Mathematics Reading Room, as well as managing the reading room.
-Sommerfeld's Habilitationsschrift was completed under Klein, in 1895, which allowed Sommerfeld to become a Privatdozent at Göttingen.
-As a Privatdozent, Sommerfeld lectured on a wide range of mathematical and mathematical physics topics.
+Sommerfeld's habilitation was completed under Klein in 1895, which allowed Sommerfeld to become a Privatdozent at Göttingen.
+As a Privatdozent, he lectured on a wide range of mathematical and mathematical physics topics.
 His lectures on partial differential equations were first offered at Göttingen, and they evolved over his teaching career to become Volume VI of his textbook series Lectures on Theoretical Physics, under the title Partial Differential Equations in Physics.

 Lectures by Klein in 1895 and 1896 on rotating bodies led Klein and Sommerfeld to write a four-volume text Die Theorie des Kreisels – a 13-year collaboration, 1897–1910.
 The first two volumes were on theory, and the latter two were on applications in geophysics, astronomy, and technology.
 The association Sommerfeld had with Klein influenced Sommerfeld's turn of mind to be applied mathematics and in the art of lecturing.

-While at Göttingen, Sommerfeld met Johanna Höpfner, daughter of Ernst Höpfner, curator at Göttingen.
-In October 1897 Sommerfeld began the appointment to the Chair of Mathematics at the Bergakademie in Clausthal-Zellerfeld; he was successor to Wilhelm Wien.
+While at Göttingen, Sommerfeld met Johanna Höpfner, the daughter of Ernst Höpfner, curator at Göttingen.

+In October 1897, Sommerfeld was appointed Professor of Mathematics at the Bergakademie Clausthal (now the Clausthal University of Technology); he was successor to Wilhelm Wien.
 This appointment provided enough income to eventually marry Johanna.

 At Klein's request, Sommerfeld took on the position of editor of Volume V of Enzyklopädie der mathematischen Wissenschaften; it was a major undertaking which lasted from 1898 to 1926.

 Aachen

-In 1900, Sommerfeld started his appointment to the Chair of Applied Mechanics at the Königliche Technische Hochschule Aachen (later RWTH Aachen University) as extraordinarius professor, which was arranged through Klein's efforts.
+In 1900, Sommerfeld was appointed to the Chair of Applied Mechanics at Technische Hochschule Aachen (now RWTH Aachen University) as extraordinarius professor, which was arranged through Klein's efforts.
 At Aachen, he developed the theory of hydrodynamics, which would retain his interest for a long time.
 Later, at the University of Munich, Sommerfeld's students Ludwig Hopf and Werner Heisenberg would write their Ph.D. theses on this topic.
 For his contributions to the understanding of journal bearing lubrication during his time at Aachen, he was named as one of the 23 "Men of Tribology" by Duncan Dowson.